davenkin/andy-springboot-sample/ADRs/009_event_consuming.md

   may
   override the following methods:
     - `isIdempotent()`: Returns `true` if the handler itself is idempotent, if `false` is returned, the `consuming-event` table will be used to achieve idempotency.
     - `isTransactional()`: Returns `true` to put the handler inside a transaction
-    - `priority()`: return a number indicates the priority of the handler, lower number means higher priority and will be process earlier if multiple handlers consume the same event
+    - `priority()`: return a number indicating the priority of the handler, lower number means higher priority and will be process earlier if multiple handlers consume the same event

-- The combination of `isIdempotent()` and `isTransactional()` works as below:
+- The combination of `isIdempotent()` and `isTransactional()` work as below:
     - If `isIdempotent()` return `false` and `isTransactional()` return `true`, the `consuming-event` table is used for idempotency, both the `consuming-event` table and the handler will be put inside the same transaction, this is the most common case